aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-In 1970, QABOOS bin Said Al Said ousted his father and has ruled as sultan ever since.
-His extensive modernization program has opened the country to the outside world and has preserved a long-standing political and military relationship with the UK.
+The inhabitants of the area of Oman have long prospered on Indian Ocean trade.
+In the late 18th century, a newly established sultanate in Muscat signed the first in a series of friendship treaties with Britain.
+Over time, Oman's dependence on British political and military advisors increased, but it never became a British colony.
+In 1970, QABOOS bin Said al-Said overthrew the restrictive rule of his father; he has ruled as sultan ever since.
+His extensive modernization program has opened the country to the outside world while preserving the longstanding close ties with the UK.
 Oman's moderate, independent foreign policy has sought to maintain good relations with all Middle Eastern countries.

 People Oman